DefinitionThe rate of prostate cancer incidence in Utah per 100,000 males.

 NumeratorThe number of incidents of prostate cancer among Utah men for a given time period.

 DenominatorThe population of Utah for a specific time period.

-Why Is This Important?Prostate cancer is the most commonly occurring form of cancer (excluding skin cancer) among men and is the second leading cause of cancer death for men in Utah and the U.S. All men over 40 should visit their doctor for a routine health visit which may include a discussion on prostate health.
+Why Is This Important?Prostate cancer is the most commonly occurring form of cancer (excluding skin cancer) among men and is the second leading cause of cancer related death for men in Utah.
+All men over the age of 40 should visit their doctor for routine health visits annually, which may include a discussion on prostate health.

 Healthy People Objective C-19:Increase the proportion of men who have discussed the advantages and disadvantages of the prostate-specific antigen (PSA) test to screen for prostate cancer with their health care provider

 How Are We Doing?In 2017, Utah's age-adjusted incidence rate of prostate cancer was 112.2 cases per 100,000 men.

 From 2015-2017, the highest rates of age-adjusted prostate cancer incidence were found in Summit County LHD (171.2 cases per 100,000 men) and Tooele County LHD (166.1 cases per 100,000 men), while the lowest rates of age-adjusted prostate cancer incidence were found in San Juan LHD (31.4 cases per 100,000 men) and Central Utah LHD (88.1 cases per 100,000 men).
 These differences were statistically significant compared to the state age-adjusted rate during the same time period.
 For more information on the geographical distribution of prostate cancer incidence, see the Utah Small Areas view.